Apprenticeship Support Programme FAQs

-Employers and businesses will be able to access support from either the Apprenticeship Boost, Mana in Mahi, or the Regional Apprenticeships Initiative.
+Employers and businesses can access support from any of the Apprenticeship Boost, Mana in Mahi, or the Regional Apprenticeships Initiative.

 How will Mana in Mahi support employers of apprentices?

 Mana in Mahi aims to help people who are disadvantaged in the labour market move into long-term work and gain a formal industry qualification.
 The existing programme which helps employers provide on-the-job support for employees has been extended.